The Very Best of The Human League (2003 album)

-The Very Best of the Human League is a greatest hits compilation by British band The Human League.
+The Very Best of the Human League is a greatest hits compilation by the British band The Human League.
 It was released in the UK on 15 September 2003 and went into the UK album charts at #24.

 The album includes the greatest hits released from the band, spanning from their debut album 1979's Reproduction, to the 2001 album Secrets.
 A bonus remix CD is also included.

 A DVD also called The Very Best of the Human League was released to coincide with the album, the DVD contains nineteen music videos.